7RU7H/Archive/Cryptography-And-Authentication/Cryptography.md

 Stream Cipher: An encryption algorithm that operates on one bit of plaintext at a time.
 Contrast with Block Cipher.

-Substitution Cipher: An encryption algorithm that operates by replace each chracter of a plaintext set of characters with another, the key would be the rotation or identifier for character sets that replace the plain text.
+Substitution Cipher: An encryption algorithm that operates by replace each character of a plain text set of characters with another, the key would be the rotation or identifier for character sets that replace the plain text.

 Symmetric-key encryption: Model of encryption that uses the same shared key for both encryption and decryption.